rapid7/metasploit-framework/documentation/modules/auxiliary/server/capture/pop3.md

 ### Output from testing script

-When this script is run from teh metasploit console, it intermingles with the commands.
+When this script is run from the Metasploit console, it intermingles with the commands.

 ```
 $ sudo ./msfconsole -qx 'use auxiliary/server/capture/pop3; set srvhost 127.0.0.1; run; ruby test_capture_pop3.rb;creds'